Bovingdon

-Description
+History

 The name is first mentioned in deeds from 1200 as Bovyndon.
 It could originate from Old English Bufan dune meaning "above the down" or from Bofa's down, the down belonging to Bofa.

 What used to be the Bobsleigh Inn on Box Lane, just east of the village, is a large house with some parts dating to the sixteenth century.
 It used to be a hotel and restaurant.
 It was the Bovingdon Country Club until 1964 when Tony Nash, the son of the owner, was part of the gold medal winning British two-man bobsleigh team at the Winter Olympics at Innsbruck in Austria.
 It was renamed the Bobsleigh Inn in his honour.
 During World War 2 many celebrities stayed at the Country Club while entertaining troops at the airfield, including Bob Hope, James Stewart and Glenn Miller.